samh7/samh7/README.md

 ### ⚙️ Other Projects

-addition to the above, here are a few other projects I've worked on:
+In addition to the above, here are a few other projects I've worked on:

 - [All projects](https://github.com/samh7?tab=repositories)